philipp-baumann/jarl/README.md

 ## Acknowledgements

+* [`lintr` authors and contributors](https://lintr.r-lib.org/authors.html): while the infrastructure is completely different, all the rule definitions and a large part of the tests are inspired or taken from `lintr`.
 * Davis Vaughan and Lionel Henry, both for their work on Air and for their advices and answers to my questions during the development of `flir`.
 * R Consortium for funding part of the development of `flir`.